GetUSB.info Logo

 • Type ‘diskpart’ and hit Enter.

-• Once in the ‘diskpart’ command prompt type ‘automount enable’ and hit Enter.
+• Once in the ‘diskpart’ command prompt, type ‘automount enable’ and hit Enter.

-• Type ‘exit’ and click Enter
+• Type ‘exit’ and click Enter.

-For solution number one from above, Disk Management is really the GUI version for diskpart, but a GUI (Graphical User Interface) which has scaled down functions from what all the things diskpart can really do.
+For solution number one from above, Disk Management is really the GUI version for diskpart, but with scaled-down functions compared to what diskpart can really do.

-Diskpart has 37 commands that you can do very cool things with.
+Diskpart has 37 commands that you can use to perform very cool tasks.
 The 38th command is

 Continue Reading